followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_optionName_optionValue).md

 ===================================================================

 <!--shortDescription-->
-Sets an option of a specific column.
+Assigns a new value to a single option of a specific column.
 <!--/shortDescription-->

 <!--paramName1-->id<!--/paramName1-->
 <!--paramType1-->number|string<!--/paramType1-->
 <!--paramDescription1-->
-The name, index, data field, or caption of a column.
+The name, index, data field, or caption of the column.
 <!--/paramDescription1-->

 <!--paramName2-->optionName<!--/paramName2-->